Jaysh al-Izza: 2020-2023

 The group moved its headquarters to the Kafr Nabl area, which came under Russian attack on several occasions.

 Jaysh al-Izza significantly declined and left in a state of disarray following defeat in the Syrian Army's Dawn of Idlib 1 campaign.
 The group lacked funding and military aid except for ammunition stores already available in Idlib and money received from supporters.
-It also suffered a decline in popularity with Syrian Opposition supporters due to a failure to comply with military determinants, and the group's perceived closer relations with Hayat Tahrir al-Sham.
+It also suffered a decline in popularity with Syrian Opposition supporters due to a failure to comply with military determinants, and the group's perceived closer relations with Hay'at Tahrir al-Sham.
 The group also faced a rash of defections.
 On 9 October 2019, 500 fighters from Jaysh al-Izza, including its deputy commander-in-chief Capt.
 Manaf Maarati and spokesman Capt.
 Mustafa Maarati, reportedly defected to the National Front for Liberation.
 This reportedly left less than 500 soldiers in Jaysh al-Izza.

 In early November 2019, the Homs al-Adiyyeh Brigade of the Sultan Murad Division of the Syrian National Army defected to Jaysh al-Izza after the unilateral release of several Syrian Army prisoners of war by the Turkish government in the context of the Second Northern Syria Buffer Zone.

 On 23 November 2019, Russian warplanes carried out airstrikes on Jaysh al-Izza's headquarters near Kafr Nabl, killing two fighters and injuring six.

-In late January 2020, Mustafa al-Bakour announced publicly his groups participation in the battle for Idlib, though Jaysh al-Izza had reportedly participated since the fighting began.
+In late January 2020, Mustafa Bakour announced publicly his groups participation in the battle for Idlib, though Jaysh al-Izza had reportedly participated since the fighting began.

 On 24 January 2020, Jaysh al-Izza's anti-armor squadron reportedly destroyed a missile launch platform of the Syrian army using an anti-tank thermal guided missile in the village of Tah.

-On 27 January 2020 Jaysh al-Izza took part in a counterattack along with HTS, Incite the Believers, and Ansar al-Tawhid against the Syrian Army and Iranian-backed militias in several villages east of Idlib.
+On 27 January 2020 Jaysh al-Izza took part in a counterattack along with HTS, Rouse the Believers Operations Room, and Ansar al-Tawhid against the Syrian Army and Iranian-backed militias in several villages east of Idlib.

 On 30 January 2020, the Russian Air Force carried out airstrikes on Jaysh al-Izza's headquarters following the beginning of recruitment by the latter, killing three fighters and injuring several others.

 On 16 February Jaysh al-Izza targeted a group of Syrian Army soldiers with a thermal-guided ATGM on the Abdeen village axis.

 Following the end of fighting, Jaysh al-Izza continued recruitment, holding several graduations of fighters including special forces in July 2020, at a training camp near the Bab al-Hawa Border Crossing.